fleabitdev/glsp/website/input/reference/src/overview.md

 ## ⚠️ Stability Warning ⚠️

-Because GameLisp is brand new (SemVer 0.1), it currently provides **no stability guarantees**.
+Because GameLisp is brand new, it currently provides **no stability guarantees**.
 The language, standard library and Rust API can and will change without notice.
-It's also immature enough that you're likely to come across the occasional bug - if so, a [bug report][1] would be appreciated.
+It's also immature enough that you may come across the occasional bug - if so, a [bug report][1] would be appreciated.

 [1]: https://github.com/fleabitdev/glsp/issues/